Robbie Rist: Music

 Rist is also a musician and producer; he sings, plays guitar, bass guitar and drums.
 Rist has worked with many Los Angeles rock bands, including Wonderboy, The Andersons, Cockeyed Ghost, Nice Guy Eddie, and Steve Barton and the Oblivion Click.
 The list of west coast pop bands Rist has performed with numbers in the hundreds.
 He divides his time between film and music production, performing with Los Angeles alt-country band KingsizeMaybe and rock band Jeff Caudill & The Goodtimes Band (with Jeff Caudill of Orange County punk band Gameface and Michael "Popeye" Vogelsang of Orange County punk band Farside).
 Rist has also produced a number of records for bands, including Suzy & Los Quattro, Backline, Ginger Britt and the Mighty, Jeff Caudill, Steve Barton and the Oblivion Click, Nice Guy Eddie, Kingsizemaybe and The Mockers.
 Rist produced the album Automatic Toaster for The Rubinoos and played drums on that album.
 He currently is the drummer for the rock formation Your Favorite Trainwreck.

 Rist and director Anthony C. Ferrante provided the music for the Sharknado film, initially writing about six songs for the first film.
 Rist and Ferrante would provide music for the sequel Sharknado 2 as the band Quint, and perform its theme song "(The Ballad of) Sharknado", which had originally appeared in the first film but few in the initial audience noticed it.
 Quint was named after the character in Jaws and served as their band's name for future work on the franchise, including the song "Crash" in Sharknado 3.
 They also released an EP called Great White Skies with several of the theme song's variants.

 Rist and Don Frankel's power-pop group Sundial Symphony recorded two of Paul Levinson's songs -- "Merri Goes Round" and "Looking for Sunsets (In the Early Morning)" -- which were released by Big Stir Records in 2019.

 Advertising

-In October 2016 and April 2019, Rist was seen promoting The Brady Bunch television series on the MeTV television network.
+In October 2016 and April 2019, Rist promoted The Brady Bunch television series on the MeTV television network.